What is the vulva?

 Signs and symptoms include soreness, irritation, and dryness.
 Pain may occur during sexual intercourse.
 The vulva becomes more sensitive to irritants.
 Infections may occur more easily.
 In severe cases, vulvar skin may crack and bleed.

-How is vulvar atrophy treated?
+How is genitourinary syndrome of menopause treated?

 This condition is treated with medications containing estrogen that are applied to the skin or inserted into the vagina.